artificialsolutions/tie-api-example-wechat/README.md

     ```
 2. Running the command above will display a public https URL, copy it, we will use it as a `URL` value for the following steps.

-### WebChat Dashboard setup - Part 2
+### Back to WebChat Dashboard Setup
 1. Once the connector is available via https, copy the ``URL``` from the previous step into the URL of Webchat's dashboard online.
-Also, add a ``/wechat` suffix to the URL field, so that it looks something like:
+Also, add a `/wechat` suffix to the URL field, so that it looks something like:
 ```Http://1234abcd.ngrok.io/wechat```

 2. Tap the green Submit button to save all settings.